Property Settlement

 A divorce means you are no longer married.
 A property settlement is the process of dividing /retaining assets and liabilities when a relationship – whether the couple were married or in a defacto relationship- is over.

-Get some advice on the agreement reached and about how to finalise it – most couples apply apply to the court for a consent order which is made without you or your lawyer having to attend court
+Get some advice on the agreement reached and about how to finalise it – most couples apply to the Court for a consent order which is made without you or your lawyer having to attend any court proceedings.

 Orders are enforceable and protect you if your former partner changes their mind.
 Once orders are made they difficult to set aside.
 If the agreement is not carried out then orders enable you to enforce it.